camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

-This documentation explain how to embed an existing connector.
+This documentation explains how to embed an existing connector.

 # Use an existing connector
 An existing connector does not reference any external framework.
 The Cherry Framework must not